The Cambridge Handbook of Loneliness

 Publisher:Cambridge University Press

-Publishing:31st Jan '26
+Publishing:31st Mar '26

 £39.99

-This title is due to be published on 31st January, and will be despatched as soon as possible.
+This title is due to be published on 31st March, and will be despatched as soon as possible.

 Seeking to demystify loneliness, this book compiles rigorous research on its measurement, causes, consequences, prevention, and treatment.

 Bringing together experts in psychology, relationship science, neuroscience, medicine, sociology, and gerontology, this handbook demystifies the phenomenon of loneliness.
 It presents rigorous interdisciplinary research using accessible language, making it a valuable resource for social science scholars, students, policymakers, and practitioners.Everyone has experienced loneliness – perhaps briefly – perhaps for many years.
 This handbook explores why people of all ages can become lonely, and features steps that can be taken by individuals, communities, and entire societies to prevent and alleviate loneliness.
 Chapters present rigorous scientific research drawn from psychology, relationship science, neuroscience, physiology, sociology, public health, and gerontology to demystify the phenomenon of loneliness and its consequences.
 The volume investigates the significant risks that loneliness poses to health and the harmful physiological processes it can set in motion.
-It also details numerous therapeutic approaches to help people overcome loneliness from multiple perspectives, including traditional and cognitive psychotherapy, efforts to connect individuals to their communities, and designing communities and public policies to create a greater sense of social connection.
+It also details numerous approaches to help people overcome loneliness from multiple perspectives, including traditional and cognitive psychotherapy, online interventions, efforts to connect individuals to their communities, and designing communities as well as public health programs and policies to create a greater sense of social connection.
 Using accessible terminology understandable to a non-medical audience, it is an important work for social science scholars, students, policymakers, and practitioners.

 ISBN: 9781009389136